tex1988/spring-boot-starter-rabbit-rpc/README.md

     }
 }
 ```
-The `@RabbitRpcService` annotation is used to mark a class as an RPC service implementation.
+The `@RabbitRpc` annotation is used to mark a class as an RPC service implementation.
-It includes the `@Service` annotation, which ensures that a bean of this class is created and can also be used like a regular Spring bean.
+A bean of a class marked with @RabbitRpc is required.
+The method of bean creation is flexible and can include annotations like `@Component`, `@Service`, or factory methods such as `@Bean`.

 4. Client side